-It has been a busy year for the 11 women of the Southern Female Firefighters aside from working long hours at their respective firehouses, their constant training, and being first responders to chaos in the wake of Hurricane Matthew, these women have been able to come together and accomplish something wonderful for a 16 year old young woman with a rare form of cancer.
+It has been a busy year for the 11 women of the Southern Female Firefighters aside from working long hours at their respective firehouses, their constant training, and being first responders to chaos in the wake of Hurricane Matthew, these women have been able to come together and accomplish something wonderful for a 16-year-old young woman with a rare form of cancer.

 Cancer Horizons was able to catch up with the Southern Female Firefighters founder Shannon Sauls and get the real story behind the organization and what they have been able to accomplish.

 “The Southern Female Firefighters began in basically began this year (2016) in July.
 I was playing in a fundraiser softball tournament for this young lady with this very rare form of cancer on July 16th.
-At the tournament were her mother, and her twin sister.
+At the tournament was her mother, and her twin sister.
 That really got me, you know, meeting the mother of this sick young woman, and then meeting her twin.
 It got me because I am the mother of twins, so I could just see the hardship on every level.”

 Kyley bravely began treatment for this rare form of cancer, when her insurance company refused to pay for treatment that is vital to her survival.